[x]

-The Morality of Homosexuality by ~Andalitebandit-6:iconAndalitebandit-6:
+The Morality of Homosexuality

 A father picks up his newspaper the morning after he buried his son, a Marine Corps Corporal.
 He found the front page dominated by a story about protesters thanking God for killing another soldier.

 The protester's justification?
-Their message is supported by scripture, God is punishing America for being tolerant of homosexuals and the death of soldiers is a welcome sign of God’s wrath.
+Their message is supported by scripture: God is punishing America for being tolerant of homosexuals and the death of soldiers is a welcome sign of God’s wrath.

 How is a parent supposed to feel when their beloved child, who happened to be different, dies fighting to protect a people who's only response is “You’re going to hell!” and “God hates you!” ?